One of the best things about value investing is the evergreen nature of its principles.

 Now, these principles aren’t just for pointing out what’s good about a company you’re investigating; it’s great for flagging out potential pitfalls and traps which can lead to a severe dent in your investment portfolio if you aren’t careful.

-If you’re already investing, here are 3 red flags you can take note of, both for companies you are already investing in, and for companies you are doing your research on:
+If you’re already experienced in this field, here are investment 3 red flags you can take note of, both for companies you are already investing in, and for companies you are doing your research on:

 1. Turnover of CFO